For project costs, please see our Rates page.

 - Development and application of statistical methods in untargeted metabolic analysis to identify plausible predictive metabolites and compare treatment effects.

 - Individualized statistical tools for analysis of metabolomics data for Core users.

-- Data driven correlation analysis, using the Metab2Mesh and Metscape 3 for Cytoscape, to explore and visualize metabolites of interested in the context of metabolic pathways for new insights.
+- Data-driven correlation analysis, using the Metab2Mesh and Metscape 3 for Cytoscape, to explore and visualize metabolites of interest in the context of metabolic pathways for new insights.